tomastuser/github-repository-search/README.md

-# jsts-interview-project
+# github-repository-search

-Interview project using React and Typescript.
+App for listing Github repositories made with React and Typescript.
 Deployed at https://jstsinterviewproject.netlify.app/.